ahcantao/WhatsApp_status_tracker/README.md

 You cannot use the WhatsApp web while tracking, but feel free to use it on your mobile.

 ### Prerequisites
-- Make sure you have Chrome browser installed;
+- Make sure you have Chrome browser installed
 - Install Selenium is a web automation framework
   - The selenium package is used to automate web browser interaction